-Some evidence in the JonBenet Ramsey murder points toward her parents, and other evidence seems to clear them.
+Some evidence in the JonBenet Ramsey murder points toward her parents and other evidence seems to clear them.
 If the whole truth could be discerned, it would explain every piece of evidence, because real events produced every bit of the crime scene.
 Sometimes, a single key opens many doors, and one piece pulls the puzzle together.
 JonBenet’s murderer inadvertently put the key piece of evidence into the ransom note.

 · Patsy Ramsey called 911 at 5:52 a.m. on Dec.
 26 telling police that her daughter was missing and that she had found a ransom note.
+Patsy told the police that while walking down their back stairs, a spiral staircase, she found the note laid out in three pages across one of the lower steps.
+Investigators had a hard time reenacting Patsy's steps on the steep, tight spiral stairway without falling or stepping on the note.

 · At 5:55 a.m. neighbors Fleet and Priscilla White are called to the Ramsey home, along with other friends.